manohar45/Data-structures-and-Algorithms/README.md

 # Data-structures-and-Algorithms
-Practise question of various datastructures and algorithms
+Logic of various data structures and algorithms